A live-action movie by Nickelodeon

 - Hellish Pupils: Gained by humans close to transforming into a werewolf/wifwolf, as well as vampires.

 - How Do I Shot Web?: Jordan is incapable of controlling herself the first time she becomes a werewolf.
-Then she spontaneously gains control when trying to rescue Hunter.

 - Ironic Echo: "You'll only feel a slight pinch."
 First used by Paulina when she was preparing to inject Jordan with a shot that would kill her, then later used by Jordan when stepping out of the way and allowing the sun to burn Paulina.